gnicol/GitSwarm/perforce_swarm/doc-ce/development/architecture.md

 API to resolve authorization and access as well as serving git objects.

 The add-on component gitlab-shell serves repositories over SSH.
-It manages the SSH keys within `/var/opt/gitswarm/.ssh/authorized_keys` which should not be manually edited. gitlab-shell accesses the bare repositories directly to serve git objects and communicates with Redis to submit jobs to Sidekiq for $GitSwarm$ to process. gitlab-shell queries the $GitSwarm$ API to determine authorization and access.
+It manages the SSH keys within `/var/opt/gitswarm/.ssh/authorized_keys` for package installs, or `/home/git/.ssh/authorized_keys`, which should not be manually edited. gitlab-shell accesses the bare repositories directly to serve git objects and communicates with Redis to submit jobs to Sidekiq for
+$GitSwarm$ to process. gitlab-shell queries the $GitSwarm$ API to determine authorization and access.

 ### Installation Folder Summary